zeroxoneafour/polonium/docs/usage.md

 ### Debug options

-- Debug mode (check box) - Whether to spam your user journal with debug messages or not
+- Debug mode (check box) - Whether to spam your user journal with debug messages or not.
+Required for logs

 ## Engines

 The engines are specific to desktops and are cycled in this order by pressing the Polonium: Cycle layouts keybind -

-1. BTree - Breadth-first binary tree engine, sort of balances windows
-2. Half - Put one main window on the left and several on the right.
-Can also be the other way around
-3. Three Column - Put one main window in the center and some on the left and right
-4. Monocle - Place all of your windows in the center and stack them on top of each other
-5. KWin - Float windows, but keep the Kwin tiling system intact so you can place them as you want and preserve their locations
+1. BTree (default)
+2. Half
+3. Three Column
+4. Monocle
+5. KWin

 The default engine setting determines which engine desktops will start with.

+### BTree

+The Binary Tree (BTree) layout is the default layout.
+In this layout, windows are arranged in a binary tree with each node having 2 or 0 children.
+Resizing is supported on this layout, but it does not save settings when logged out through dbus-saver.

+### Half

+The Half layout is the simplest and best supported layout.
+In this layout, one side is designated as master and one side is the stack.
+New windows are pushed into the stack while keeping the master window intact.
+Resizing is supported for the middle separator only, but the middle separation amount is saved when logged out through dbus-saver.

+### Three Column

+Similar to the Half layout, but with stacks on both sides of a center master window.
+Resizing is supported for the stacks and therefore the middle window as well, but like Half it is not supported for individual windows.
+Settings are saved when logged out through dbus-saver.

+### Monocle

+The only layout with stacking windows, Monocle is different from all other managers in that it cannot really be manipulated without Polonium shortcuts.
+The insert above and right shortcuts cycle forward, and the insert below and left shortcuts cycle back through the windows.
+If you lose focus, all focus shortcuts focus the top window of the stack.
+No settings are saved.

+### KWin

+The floating layout.
+All windows will float when entering this layout by default.
+Tiles can be created and resized, and windows can be manually placed inside of them.
+No settings are saved.

 ### Engine settings

 Pressing the Polonium: Show Settings Dialog keybind will allow you to configure setting overrides per-desktop.
-All [engine options](#engine-options) are supported.
+All [engine options](#engine-options) are supported, and some individual engines save additional settings.
+See engine documentation for details.

 ### Setting preservation

 Installing and enabling the optional [Polonium Setting Saver Daemon](https://github.com/zeroxoneafour/dbus-saver) will allow you to preserve settings across KWin restarts on a per-desktop basis.
+Note that changes to default settings will not apply if custom settings are set for the desktop already.
+To remove custom settings, you can use the "Remove custom settings and close" button on the settings popup or you can remove `$XDG_CONFIG_HOME/SettingSaver/settings.txt` and logout to remove all custom settings. `$XDG_CONFIG_HOME` by default is `~/.config`.

 ## Getting a log

 Sometimes you may have to get a log.
 To do this, enable debug mode in the settings.
-Next, restart KWin.
+Next, restart KWin by logging out and logging back in.
 Then, execute the following command -

 ```
 journalctl --user --no-pager -e | grep -i "polonium"